schweikm/containers/pihole/README.md

 # Pi-hole

-This container runs [Pi-hole ](https://pi-hole.net/) in an SELinux environment
+This container runs [Pi-hole ](https://pi-hole.net/) in an SELinux environment.
+This has only been tested on RHEL 8.0.

 ## Libvirt Issue